iamsayan/wp-last-modified-info/readme.txt

 * Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
 * Inserts ‘dateModified’ schema markup to your WordPress posts automatically.
 * Allows you to display last modified info on all post types column and publish meta box in the dashboard with the author name.
-* Allows you to sort posts/pages in last updated/modified date time order.
+* Allows you to sort posts/pages in last updated/modified date-time order.
 * Allows you to replace post published date with post modified info.
-* Allows you to display last modified info on your post as human readable format, i.e. Days/weeks/months/years ago.
+* Allows you to display last modified info on your post as human-readable format, i.e. Days/weeks/months/years ago.
 * Allows you to display last modified info of all posts in the WordPress admin bar.
 * Allows you to display last modified author info in posts, pages.
 * Allows you to add last modified timestamp in post/page's custom field.
 * Allows you to edit last modified date and time from the post edit screen and quick edit screen as well.
 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
 * Elementor Dynamic Tags support with 'dateModified' schema markup.
+* Send Email Notification when anyone makes changes to any post of your website.
 * And you can customize all and everything.

 #### Compatibility